A Dramatic Turn of Events

 A voice called from the distant left.
 "Arus!
 Come, you must warm up!"
 Garren stood beside the Trials of Fire, waving his large arm over his head.

 "Good luck, Lieutenant," Nasael said through a toothy grin.
-A wave of grey rolled across his skin.
+A wave of silver rolled across his skin.
 "I'll try not to gloat when you lose."

 By the time he turned his attention to the obstacle course, Nasael was standing along the eastern perimeter tapping an impatient boot.
-A group of Aeden soldiers had gathered around him in anticipation of Arus' attempt to reclaim the record.
-Some smiled at him as he approached the starting mark, but he paid them no attention.
+A group of Aeden soldiers gathered around in anticipation of Arus' attempt to reclaim the record.
+Some smiled as he approached the starting mark, but he paid no attention.
 Master Eaisan's voice floated through his head as though his old teacher was coaching from the sidelines.
-Focus, determination, and patience, Arus.
+Focus, patience, and will, Arus.
 Without these, you will fall on your face before taking a step.

 Chief Morsul's voice came over the intercom.
 "Are you ready, Lieutenant?"